 In addition to adding this tracking code to your Instant Articles markup, you should also be sure to contact the representative at your measurement provider to ensure that your traffic will be properly counted.

-Facebook provides analytics on interactions with your Instant Articles through the admin dashboard for your Facebook Page.
+Facebook provides analytics on interactions with your Instant Articles through Creator Studio for your Facebook Page.

 The data provided are: